ess-dg/geant4_powtex/README.md

 	- it uses the ID of the detection voxel (information stored in the 'voxel'-branch of the *powtex_ev* tree) and generates the wire and the strip numbers corresponding to that specific voxel.
 	- it uses the position and TOF information for each detected neutron to calculate the distance from the sample (variable *rad*), the 2theta and phi angles and the wavelength and d_spacing.
 	- it creates a new root tree *powtex_new* which contains the same branches as the old data tree *powtex_ev* plus a few new branches storing the information on the wire and strip numbers, wavelength, 2theta, phi, d_spacing, etc.
 	- it loops over all neutron events stored in the *powtex_new* tree and for each neutron event it finds the center of the voxel, information which is stored in the powtex_lookup.root file.
-This information is saved in the powtex_new_cal.root file, which will contain the powtex_new_cal *tree friend* (read here the concept of *tree friend* https://root.cern/root/htmldoc/guides/users-guide/Trees.html#example-3-adding-friends-to-trees).
-The tree friend *powtex_new_cal* has the same number of entries as the event data tree *powtex_new*.
+The voxel centers are saved in the powtex_new_cal.root file as the branches *nvoxel_x, nvoxel_y* and  *nvoxel_z* of the powtex_new_cal *tree friend* (read here the concept of *tree friend*: https://root.cern/root/htmldoc/guides/users-guide/Trees.html#example-3-adding-friends-to-trees).
+The tree friend *powtex_new_cal* will have the same number of entries as the event data tree *powtex_new*.
 The branches of the tree friend can be easily accessed like any other branch of the *powtex_new* event tree after being opened with the help of the 'AddFriend' method:

 	% root -l powtex.root
 	root[0] powtex_new->AddFriend("powtex_new_cal","powtex_new_cal.root")